PeterCamilleri/CX16/docs/thoughts.md

 check your ".lst" files to ensure that no bytes are being emitted into the object file by your include files.
 Frequently you will be alerted to this problem by linker errors, but frustratingly, not until you are trying to put all the pieces of your program together.
+Even worse, there may get no errors at all until someone tries to reuse the code and gets errors using this "known good" code.

 Further, I admit, the exclusion of _.include_ is controversial.
 Including another file in an include file can be useful when the module in question